 Pension age is currently 65 for men.
-The age for women is gradually being increased from 60 to 65 by November 2018.
+The age for women is gradually being increased and will reach 65 by November 2018.
 By October 2020, there will be a new pension age of 66 for both men and women.

 If you do not draw your State Pension at pension age, you may get extra State Pension or a one-off taxable lump sum payment when you do start to claim.

 State Pension is taxable, but neither your income nor savings affect the amount you get.